toreanderson/toreanderson.github.io/_posts/2015-09-20-ipv6-mobile-roaming-possible-or-not.markdown

 APNs; IPv6 is a fully supported production service in Telenor's mobile network.

 During these years I have travelled a lot.
-I have been to much of Europe, as well as in several other contries including Canada, Japan, and USA.
+I have been to much of Europe, as well as in several other countries including Canada, Japan, and USA.
 Wherever I went, roaming with IPv6 has in my experience been one of those things that *Just Works*.
 Therefore it surprised me greatly to hear that during the [APNIC 40](https://conference.apnic.net/40) conference, [Telstra